commonslaughter/templates/README.md

 # templates
-Housing for templates of text files
+Housing for templates of executable text files

-TODO
-- add sources to windows scripts